shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
+*  (10/2023) Our paper “A Black-Box Attack on Code Models via Representation Nearest Neighbor Search” is accepted by Findings of EMNLP23.
 *  (09/2023) Our paper “Domain Adaptive Code Completion via Language Models and Decoupled Domain Databases” won ACM SIGSOFT Distinguished Paper Award (ASE23).
 *  (08/2023) Our paper "Exploring the Potential of ChatGPT in Automated Code Refinement: An Empirical Study" is accepted by ICSE24.
 *  (07/2023) Our paper "Learning Program Semantics for Vulnerability Detection via Vulnerability-specific Inter-procedural Slicing" is accepted by ESEC/FSE23.